stephensample/Intro-To-Linux/README.md

 **Version control**

 Projects involving multiple authors often use a version control system to keep track of changes.

+Development projects may still use version control even if they only involve one author, because it makes it much easier to recover when one of your edits (or more commonly, two of your edits in combination) break something.

-The most common version control system at the moment is git.
+The most common distributed version control system on Linux is git, but Bazaar (bzr) and Mercurial (hg) have their proponents.

 **git**

 Git is a distributed version control and source code management system.

+Distributed VCS systems maintain a full copy of the repository on each user's machine, so developers with laptops can continue to work with the repository when they are offline.
+And a sysadmin isn't needed to manage a central version control server.

 *Useful Commands:*